 Topicals primarily come in the form of lotions, lip balm, bath oils and salves.
 Those who use topicals claim the non-psychoactive cannabinoids such as CBD (cannabidiol) found in marijuana can relieve a variety of medical issues.

 Katie Thomas is a manager at New Hope Wellness Center in Edwards, a medical marijuana facility that’s also transitioning into recreational sales.
 Thomas uses a topical cannabis lotion to alleviate back spasms she has due to sciatic nerve damage.

-"I have very sensitive skin," Thomas said.
-"I've had allergic reactions or side affects to a lot of (other medicated products) prescribed in the past.
-It's very nourishing.
-(With cannabis topicals) I don't have to worry about the side affects because (they're) 100 percent natural."
+“I have very sensitive skin,” Thomas said.
+“I’ve had allergic reactions or side effects to a lot of (other medicated products) prescribed in the past.
+It’s very nourishing.
+(With cannabis topicals) I don’t have to worry about the side effects because (they’re) 100 percent natural.”

 Thomas often recommends that patients experiencing pain use a product that is high in CBD and low in THC.
 There are also topicals that don’t contain any THC.